First-order homotopical logic: Examples and further questions

 \subsection{Further problems and questions}

 We mention some possible further directions.

 \emph{Completeness}.
 This is probably the most natural question to ask about the homotopical semantics: are they a complete semantics for intuitionistic logic?
-I.e., is it the case that, if a sentence $\phi$ over a signature $\sigma$ is interpreted as a non-empty space in every $\sigma$-structure in $\Kan$, then $\phi$ is intuitionistically provable?
+I.e., is it the case that, if a sentence $\phi$ over a signature $\sigma$ is satisfied by every $\sigma$-structure in $\Kan$, then $\phi$ is intuitionistically provable?

+And if it is not complete for intuitionistic logic, then (as was pointed out to me by Thomas Icard) we can still try to characterize the ``intermediate'' logic between intuitionistic and classical for which it \emph{is} complete.

 \emph{Limited expressivity}.
-We mentioned at the end of \S\ref{subsubsec:intro-hott} that first-order homotopical logic is much less expressive than homotopy type theory.
-However, we have not \emph{proven} that any particular property is inexpressible, and it would be interesting to do so; for example, to prove that over the trivial signature with a single sort $A$ and no function symbols, there is no sentence $\phi$ satisfied by exactly those spaces $X$ which are simply connected.
+We mentioned at the end of \S\ref{subsec:homotopical-structures} that first-order homotopical logic is much less expressive than homotopy type theory.
+However, we have not \emph{proven} that any particular property is inexpressible, and it would be interesting to do so -- for example, to prove that over the trivial signature with a single sort $A$ and no function symbols, there is no sentence $\phi$ satisfied by exactly those spaces $X$ which are simply connected.
 Or to give another example, there should be no sentence over the signature consisting of one sort and a single binary operation which is satisfied exactly by those operations satisfying the ``$A_4$'' (or ``Stasheff pentagon'') condition.

-\emph{Two-dimensional universal algebra}.
-The construction in the appendix not only produces a free $h^=$-fibration, but one which is described explicitly in terms of first-order formulas.
-However, if the question is simply that of the \emph{existence} of a free $h^=$-fibration -- without requiring it to have anything to do with syntax -- we might hope to be able to prove it on purely formal grounds, as we can in universal algebras, using the adjoint functor theorem.
-One difficulty is that we are dealing with a ``two-dimensional'' universal property.
-There has, however, been substantial work on ``two-dimensional universal algebra'' (see, e.g., \cite{bkp-2-monad-thy}), and perhaps this could be brought to bear on this problem.

 \emph{Higher-dimensional generalizations}.
-Given the lack of expressiveness mentioned above, it is natural to seek extensions of first-order logic which increase this expressiveness.
+Given this lack of expressiveness, it is natural to seek extensions of first-order logic which increase the expressiveness.
 For example, one could add some, but not all, of what is present in type theory -- say, an additional sort $s=_At$ for any two terms $s$ and $t$ of sort $A$, so that one could express that ``two homotopies are homotopic'': $e=_{s=_At}e'$.